 and brands are different, you may want to try a few to see which ones work best

-Eat yogurt with live cultures (not pasteurized).
+Eat yogurt with live and active cultures.
 Some people who are lactose-intolerant can eat yogurt

-without having problems, especially yogurt that contains live cultures.
+without having problems, especially yogurt that contains live and active cultures.

 This type of yogurt can help people digest lactose.
 All